jemimahmartinez/SFTP/README.md

 Process finished with exit code 0
 ```
 #### RETR
-This command requests that the remote system sends the specified file and returns the number of characters used in this file
+This command requests that the remote system sends the specified file and returns the number of characters used in this file, which in this case, is the size
 ```
 $ USER guest
 FROM SERVER: !guest logged in